 By Anisa of Two Traveling Texans

-Since the train ride from London’s King Cross Station to Cambridge is only an hour, and many of the main attractions are within walking distance of the train station, it makes for one of the best day trips from London by train.
+Since the train ride from London to Cambridge is under an hour, and many of the main attractions are within walking distance of the train station, it is one of the easiest day trips from London by train.

-Cambridge University was founded back in 2019 and is made up of 31 colleges.
+Cambridge University was founded in 1209 and has 31 colleges.
 It’s the second oldest university in the English speaking world.

 Punting uses a boat similar to a gondola, where you stand on the back to paddle, but you use a pole instead of an oar.
 If you’re not brave enough to try it on your own, you can hire someone else to do the punting or go on a punting tour through the lovely area known as The Backs.